HGVSnomenclature/hgvs-nomenclature/docs/index.md

 ## A note about our name

 We've called ourselves by lots of names, including "VarNomen", "MutNomen", "HGVS Recommendations", "HGVS Guidelines", and even just "HGVS" colloquially.
 We recognize that this has caused confusion in the community.
-Please call us "HGVS Nomenclature".
+Please call the specification "HGVS Nomenclature".

+## Availability

+This repository contains both text content and code.
+The licensing for each is as follows:

+* The text content of this repository is released under the [CC0 1.0 Universal (CC0 1.0) Public Domain Dedication](https://creativecommons.org/publicdomain/zero/1.0/).
+See the [`LICENSE-CC0.txt`](LICENSE-CC0.txt) file for details.
+* The code, configuration files, and other computer-readable artefacts in this repository are released under the [MIT License](https://opensource.org/licenses/MIT).
+See the [`LICENSE.txt`](LICENSE.txt) file for details.